AylaNetworks/ayla-documentation/src/getting-started/ayla-developer-kit/connect/index.md

 layout: ayla-developer-kit.html
 ---

-This page helps you connect your Ayla Developer Kit to the Ayla Cloud.
+Connecting your Ayla Developer Kit to the Ayla Cloud requires only a few steps:

 1. Take your Ayla Developer Kit out of the box.
 1. Plug the small end of the cable into the kit: